canonical/operator/README.md

 Charms written using the operator framework are just Python code.
-The intention is for it to feel very natural for somebody used to coding in Python, and reasonably easy to pick up for somebody whose might be a domain expert but not necessarily a pythonista themselves.
+The intention is for it to feel very natural for somebody used to coding in Python, and reasonably easy to pick up for somebody who might be a domain expert but not necessarily a pythonista themselves.

 The dependencies of the operator framework are kept as minimal as possible;
 currently that's Python 3.5 or greater, and `PyYAML` (both are included by